Also known as: hollow crossover crunch, crossover crunch, hollow body crunch, cross-body sit-up, hollow cross situp

 Frequently Asked Questions

-What common mistakes should I avoid with the X Crunch?
+What common mistakes should I avoid with X Crunch?

-How can I progress or modify the X Crunch?
+How can I progress or regress the X Crunch?